Commander Shafi Hazara: Kabul

 On May 1, 1992, Shafi returned to Kabul and formed an initial six-man unit with which he started his armed struggle against the remnants of the government of the Democratic Republic of Afghanistan.
 He captured the state security office department, the Ministry of Interior, the sixth security district, and Mahtab Qala and Dasht-e Barchi security checkpoints.
 Additionally, Hezbe Wahdat and Harakat-e-Islami managed to seize Scud missiles from the Afghan National Army’s 99th Missile Brigade, although they did not have the skills required to operate their newly-acquired missiles as the operators managed to flee.
 This resulted in the Scud missiles only being used for display during parades.

 Soon, he would become one of the senior commanders of Hezbe Wahdat.
 Shafi formed the Brigade Two infantry unit.
 It was not long before hundreds of young men, primarily of Hazara ethnicity, joined him.
-In the first imposed war, they cleared the opposition from many areas of west Kabul.
+In the first war, they cleared the opposition from many areas of west Kabul.
 After gaining many resources, which included all kinds of light and heavy weapons.
 Under Shafi's command, Brigade Two forces managed most of the front and strategic defense lines of west Kabul.
 He participated in essential operations as a prominent and leading commander.
 In May 1992, clashes between Hezb-e-Wahdat and Ittihad-i Islami began, engaging in street battles and firing rockets at each other.
 Some observers believe the skirmishes began when Ittihad and Wahdat forces tore down posters of each other’s leaders, Abdul Ali Mazari and Abdul Rasul Sayyaf.
 These battles, including those between other factions such as Jamiat-e Islami and Hezb-e Islami Gulbuddin, led to thousands of civilian deaths and damage to infrastructure, causing hundreds of thousands to flee Kabul for safer areas.

 Shafi, due to his exceptional military tactics, angered multiple of his adversaries, primarily the Sunni mujahideen faction Hezb-e Islami Gulbuddin.
 He would continuously put himself in danger by standing on top of containers and running towards the opposition, resulting in his enemies calling him "Shafi Dewana", meaning Shafi the Mad in Dari.
 Additionally, Shafi and his infantry brigade ran a prison compound in Kabul known as “Qala Khana”, in which POWs of Tajik and Pashtun ethnicity were tortured and executed.
 There were also allegations of Hezb-e-Wahdat burning prisoners in brick-making furnaces in the prison compound.

 When the Taliban emerged in Afghanistan, they entered Ghazni from Kandahar.
 With three to four hundred of his soldiers, Shafi entered Ghazni to fight the Taliban and confronted them, killing dozens of Taliban members.
 The Taliban repeatedly confessed to Hezb Wahdat representatives that they had minimal casualties while managing to capturing several provinces.
 However, in Ghazni, Shafi had killed dozens of Taliban soldiers.
 After a few months of fighting, his unit retreated to Kabul.